 Stuff with meat, top with tomato slices and cubanelle pepper slices.

 Moonstruck.
 That’s the restaurant in New Jersey where I first had this.
 The owners were a gay couple.
 My mother went out of her way to support them when they first opened, but Howard and Luke always seemed unhappy to see her.
 We would end up there because it was better than anything else in Ocean Grove.
 I wasn’t sure if I liked this at first because it was so, so tart, but cool and creamy.
 I didn’t know it was a southern specialty or anything about the key lime story.
 I didn’t know anything about key limes until I bought something called Key West Lime Juice and yuck.
 Now I spend $24 bucks a year for a precious bottle of real key lime juice—Florribean.

-Oven 375º with rack in middle Butter and parchment line bottom and sides of 10” springform 1 1/2 packets graham crackers crushed Stir in 4 tablespoons of melted butter and 1/4 cup sugar Press mixture gently into bottom of pan Bake 8 minutes Let cool Reduce oven to 350º Beat 6 egg yolks and add one can of sweetened condensed milk Save whites for pavlova Mix in thoroughly 3/4 cup Florribean Key Lime Juice Pour mixture over crust and tap to release bubbles Bake 15 minutes Place plastic wrap on surface and refrigerate Or cool 15 minutes and cover pan with foil.
+Oven 375º with rack in middle Butter and parchment line bottom and sides of 10” springform 1 1/2 packets graham crackers crushed Stir in 4 tablespoons of melted butter and 1/4 cup sugar Press mixture gently into bottom of pan Bake 8 minutes Let cool Reduce oven to 350º Beat 6 egg yolks and add one can of sweetened condensed milk Save whites for pavlova Mix in thoroughly 3/4 cup Florribean Key Lime Juice Pour mixture through sieve over crust and tap to release bubbles Bake 15 minutes Let cool, cover pan with foil and refridgerate

 Core green cabbage and put in large stockpot of boiling water.
 Peel off leaves with tongs when loose and pliable.
 Put on plate to wait.
 Empty water when finished and use same stockpot for making rolls.